CakeML/cakeml/pancake/how-to.md

 ### Syntax

-TODO: key structures and quirks, link to separate syntax ref sheet
+TODO: key structures and quirks eg. exp vs statements (esp with function calls), link to separate syntax ref sheet

 ## Using the C file